KrisDavie/DoorTracker/README.md

 ## **Under the [current standard racing ruleset](http://alttp.mymm1.com/wiki/ALTTPR_Racing_Ruleset), this tracker is illegal to use while racing**

+** This tracker is currently very experimental and may not work as expected.
+Documentation is also lacking. **

 This tracker will auto-track dungeon layouts from the Doors branch of ALttPR using SNI.

 * When visiting a dungeon, that dungeons tab will be auto-selected